 Indian scout Jim Read is picked by his commander to set up a meeting between Comanche Chief Quanah Parker and a representative from Washington to negotiate a peace treaty.
 People from the Comanche tribe as well as the US Calvary have reason to prevent the meeting from ever taking place.
 Romance, betrayal and fighting ensue.
 Written by

 The Never-Before-Told Epic of the Last Great Indian Battle...Filmed in the All-The-Earth-Spanning Power of CinemaScope

 Did You Know?

-Dana Andrews was a terrible alcoholic during this period.
-While filming Comache he also fell in love with his leading lady, Miss Linda Cristal, making her film debut.
-While not big news in the tabloids stateside, Mexico had a field day with this news about the co-stars.
-When Andrews phoned his longtime wife Mary and told her that even she would like Linda, Mary hopped on a plane to Mexico.
+, making her American film debut.
+While not big news in the tabloids stateside, Mexico--where this film was shot--had a field day with this news about the co-stars.
+When Andrews phoned his wife Mary and told her that even she would like Linda, Mary hopped on a plane to Mexico.
 See more

 A Man Is As Good As His Word